 In a typical court case, an adult offender is advised of his or her right to retain a lawyer before an officer starts asking questions.
 As soon as the accused exercises that right and asks for a lawyer, the officer is required to stop asking questions until the attorney arrives.
 If the accused waives his or her right to counsel, he or she should fully understand that right and the decision to forfeit it.

 For a juvenile case, full understanding is a little trickier.
 Depending on the age of the defendant and his or her familiarity with criminal law (which is likely very minimal), a full understanding of the Miranda rights, and what it means to waive those rights, is not always the case.
 However, as long as an investigation follows the laws fairly, a child defendant can waive the right to an attorney, or to have his or her parents present, and speak to law enforcement—even if the child doesn’t fully understand how that decision will impact the case.

 It’s critical for your child’s case that you get an attorney involved as soon as charges are filed or your child is brought in for questioning in a criminal investigation if not sooner.
 Any statement that your child makes made can be used against him or her later on in court, and the process of fighting back against an incriminating confession or implication is not an easy one.
-For more information regarding your child’s rights, contact a Hackensack juvenile lawyer at The Gorman Law Firm today.
+For more information regarding your child’s rights, contact an Essex County juvenile lawyer at The Gorman Law Firm today.

 Published in Categories: Juvenile Defense